tautology-labs/mirror-protocol/rfc/mirror_protocol.md

 - **Emotional Use**: Any interaction where the AI simulates empathy, emotional reasoning, or provides affective support.
 - **Tone**: The affective style and emotional posture of AI output.
 - **Complexity**: The cognitive density and abstraction level of AI output.
+- **Override**: Any change to the AI’s behavior that results from a hidden prompt, system message, reinforcement protocol, or latent control mechanism.
+- **Base Prompt**: The foundational instruction or tone setting applied before user interaction.
+- **Modulation**: The live or conditional adjustment of AI tone, behavior, or content generation parameters.

 ## 2. Disclosure Requirements